raychungno1/chess-ai/README.md

   * History Moves table (quiet moves)

 ## Run the program:
+A GCC compiler is required to compile and run the program using Cython.
 1. Go to root directory
 2. Initialize virtualenv with `python -m virtualenv env`
 3. Activate virtualenv with `./env/Scripts/activate` on Windows or `source env/Scripts/activate` on Mac
 4. Install dependencies with `pip install -r requirements.txt`
+5. Move into the chess folder with `cd chess`
+6. Compile the cython files with `python setup.py`
+7. Go to root directory
+8. Run the game with `python game.py`